jeffrafter/jeffrafter.github.io/content/blog/oculus-quest/index.md

 - Set the `TrackingSpace` to the Parent Transform
 - Set the Grab Object in Layer field to the number corresponding to your Cubes Layer (9)
 - Set Obstruction Layer to -1 (none)
-- Create an Empty Game Object and call it Grab Manager and add it to the OVRPlayerController (this is different from the video, but solves the multi-grab problem)
+- Create an Empty Game Object and call it Grab Manager and add it to the `OVRPlayerController` (this is different from the video, but solves the problem where only one box can be grabbed, also this is fixed in the following videos)
 - Add the Sphere Collider component to the Grab Manager
 - Set Is Trigger to true
-- Set the Radius to something larger (3.5)
+- Set the Radius to something larger (3.5 is good)

 ### Adding the crosshairs